-There is something very primal and exciting about setting off on safari.
+There is something very primal and exciting about the Serengeti and Ngorongoro Crater.
 Seeing Mother Nature in its natural and comfortable environment, in its most pure and raw form; free from external influencing human factors.
 The animal kingdom – where every animal and everything for that matter knows its ranking and adapts to survive.

 I have never been a big zoo person, I don’t get the same enjoyment factor most people seem to, and with air travel so accessible these days (and working in travel helps as well) I prefer to see wildlife and mammals in their natural habitat.
 I understand the principles behind zoos and paying to see the gorillas but it just makes me sad so I don’t bother.